ashwinpo/watsonx-gov-lab/docs/Quick-Access-Gov.md

 Click on the persona icon in the top right.
 Click change profile >

 - **watsonx-goverance MRG Master**: This will configure the UI to align with MRG use-cases.
 If you want to see a pre populated dashboard -- select this.
+**Note**: If you select this profile, refresh, and still do not see a home dashboard like the image above, then please contact an IBMer to assess your user permissions.
 - **watsonx-goverance Modules Master**: This will give you all the necessary permissions to create your own workflows. **Default to this.** You will not see a pre-populated dashboard in this profile.

 ![OpenPages-profile](../assets/OpenPages-profile.png)

-**Note**: If you still do not see a home dashboard like the image above, then please contact an IBMer to assess your user permissions.